 The Relative Strength Index

-Think like a ball thrown up in the air, when you throw up a ball in the air it has upward momentum, but when that ball stops the momentum is already turned downward because the acceleration has stopped.
+Think of momentum like a ball thrown up in the air.
+When you throw up a ball in the air, it has upward momentum.
+But when the ball stops, the momentum is already turned downward because the acceleration has stopped.

-Taking a look at the above example we had a strong trendline on the momentum indicator and also some strong upward movement in the price action, and when that TL on the RSI indicator was broken, it was a warning sign that the trend is coming to an end, and we started very serious reversal.
+Take a look at the above example.
+We had a strong trendline on the momentum indicator and also some strong upward movement in the price action.
+When that TL on the RSI indicator was broken, it was a warning sign that the trend is coming to an end, and we started a very serious reversal.